YesItsKira/PDS-Utilities/README.md

 ## Releases:
-Tool APKs are delivered via **GitHub Releases**.
+Tool updates are completely automated.
-The hub checks the **latest release**, compares installed versions, and prompts updates when needed.

 ## Compatibility:
 Built for Android on the AYANEO Pocket DS.